3 Additional Swing Characteristics Added to TPI’s Evaluation

 Addition of the Swing Characteristics

 Changes will be made to TMF to include the additional swing characteristics.
-Once the weather clears (at the time of this writing a foot or more of snow is on the ground) I will post new videos of the characteristics and web pages will reflect and include the new terminology.
+Once the weather clears (at the time of this writing a foot or more of snow is on the ground) I will post new videos of the characteristics and web pages that will reflect and include the new terminology.

 Disclosure: The content on this website is provided for general informational purposes only.
 It is not intended as, nor should it be considered a substitute for professional medical advice, suggestions, diagnosis, or treatment of any kind.
 Any statements here have not been approved by the Food and Drug Administration.
 Always seek the advice of your personal healthcare provider before changing your health regiment.
 The information on this website is to be used at your own risk based on your own judgment.
 You assume full responsibility and liability for your own actions.
 I may earn a small affiliate commission for my endorsement, recommendations, testimonial and or link to any products or services on this website.
 Your purchase helps support my work and bring you real information about golf conditioning and performance.
 Thank You!